bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 An interesting metric change was that `innodb_rows_read.avg` (the number of rows read per second) had spiked by a factor of 10.
 This indicated that one or more queries were performing a full scan (on a table with more than 2 billion rows).
 Upon inspecting the running queries, we found that there were more than 40 queries which had been running for half an hour.
 We quickly killed those queries, which resolved the database degradation.

-Of course, we avoided running full scans in our online databases, so we quite confused as to how this happened.
+Of course, we avoided running full scans in our online databases, so we were quite confused as to how this happened.
 The query performing the full scan was a simple `SELECT` query with an `IN` predicate.
 We ran `EXPLAIN` multiple times and confirmed that the query should have been using the index.
 Upon closer inspection of the metrics, we noticed that similar full scans had happened intermittently over the past week, although there were not enough concurrent full scans to cause our alerts to fire.

 It was time to pull out the MySQL debugging hat once again.
 Given the intermittent nature of these full scans and the fact that these queries should have used the index, we suspected it had something to do with the query optimizer and index updates.
-We scoured for MySQL bugs and stumbled [#82969](https://bugs.mysql.com/bug.php?id=82969), which describes a race conditions associated with the computation of index statistics.
+We scoured for MySQL bugs and stumbled on [#82969](https://bugs.mysql.com/bug.php?id=82969), which describes a race condition associated with the computation of index statistics.

 ### Cost Estimation